 Changes about Filings and Hearings

-The Alaska Court System has changed its operations temporarily because of the COVID-19 pandemic.
+The Alaska Court System changed its operations temporarily because of the COVID-19 pandemic, but some operations are resuming.
 The following questions and answers explain the general changes that are included in the orders issued by the Chief Justice and Presiding Judges:

 Note: Click on a question to expand or collapse content.

-- The courts are operating but the processes have been changed so you can take care of your court business by phone, emaill, or online.
+- The courts are operating but the processes have been changed so you can take care of your court business by phone, email, or online.

 - There are health and safety restrictions for entering a courthouse, described below.